 "I use my SD card to store pictures and download movies.
 About one week ago, I started to have trouble deleting any of the files on the SD card.
 The fact is that I can delete everything I want to delete.
 However, it's a just temporary moment; deleted files keep coming back after I delete them.
 They never disappear.
 So annoying.
 Please help me, how can I permanently delete files from Android SD card?"

-What if there is no lock design on your SD card type?
-Don't worry, you can use the Diskpart command or third-party fixing tool to remove the attribute from the SD card.
+If your SD card doesn't have a lock design, you can use the Diskpart command or a third-party fixing tool to remove the write protection attribute from the card.
+This will allow you to access and modify the card's contents.

-Though hard to accept the truth, your SD card is most likely broken and malfunctions, especially after you tried to format the card many times but files are still there, not erased as expected.
-The typical symptoms that suggest the SD card developing some errors include:
+Your SD card is likely broken and malfunctioning, especially if you've tried to format it multiple times but files still remain, not erased as expected.
+Common symptoms of an error-prone SD card include.

 Step 2.
-In the next window, Assign a new partition label, file system (NTFS/FAT32/FAT16), and cluster size to the selected partition, then click "Proceed".
+In the next window, assign a new partition label, file system, and cluster size to the selected partition, then click proceed.

 Step 3.
 In the Warning window, click "OK" to start formatting your external hard drive/USB/SD card.

-There is a huge possibility that your Android phone has been synchronized.
-Since the types of Android phones vary, so do the cloud syncing services, you need to check your device and determine whether the service is currently turned on.
-If yes, turn off the service and execute deletion, after which sign in the cloud with your account, and try to delete the synchronized files and photos on the cloud.
+If your Android phone has been synchronized, you can try to delete the synchronized files and photos.
+Since different Android phones use different cloud syncing services, you'll need to check your device and see if the service is currently turned on.
+If it is, turn it off, delete the synchronized data, and then sign in to the cloud with your account to try and delete the files and photos that have been synced.

 Now, put back the SD card to your Android phone and see if deleted files will come back again after deleting.

-Clear the cache on your File Manager, the browser you used to download the movies, and for the application involved used to play the movies.
+Clear the cache on your File Manager, browser, and application used to download and play movies.
+This will resolve the issue of not being able to play the movies.

 For each of those applications, select the application and clear its cache: